ThomasGysemans/tag_highlighting/README.md

 |tagName|String|null, but @required|The name of the tag|
 |textStyle|TextStyle|null|The style of the text inside the tag|

+As a reminder, if you do not define a text style, the default color of a text is white.

 Enjoy Coding !

 ## Internal dependencies